lbarqueira/Back-end-Development-Resources/README.md

 # Back-end Development Resources
-List of resources that I use for Back-end Web Development
+List of resources that I use for Back-end Web and Mobile Development

 ## Courses